davidlp94/02_DLP_loan_qualifier_application/README.md

 The README.md file is an overview of the application.

-The first portion of the app.py script imports the necessary dependencies (libraries and modules) for this application to run.
+The first portion of the app.py script imports the necessary dependencies (libraries, packages and modules) for this application to execute.

 ```
 import sys